Forest 404: Production

 Forest 404 launch event at the Barbican Conservatory.
+Left to Right: Pippa Haywood, Timothy X Atack, Pearl Mackie, Alex Smalley, Eliza Lomas, Tanya Moodie, Becky Ripley, Rhian Roberts, Graham Wild.

 The show is an environmental thriller and dystopian science fiction podcast commissioned by Rhian Roberts and written by Timothy X Atack.
-The show was produced and directed by Becky Ripley with sound design by Graham Wild and theme music by Bonobo.
+The show was produced by Becky Ripley and Eliza Lomas with sound design by Graham Wild and theme music by Bonobo.
 The 27-part series is composed of nine narrative episodes, each accompanied by a soundscape and a discussion on the themes.
 The soundscapes are approximately five minutes in length and utilise binaural recording to immerse the listener in the sounds of the natural world similar to forest bathing.
 The show was first released as a podcast on BBC Sounds and later broadcast on BBC Radio 4, and was also made available as a box set.

 Timothy X Atack credited works such as The Left Hand Of Darkness and The Word for World Is Forest by Ursula K. Le Guin as influences on the story of Forest 404.
 Atack cites his experiences working in the BBC Archives of natural history sounds, and specifically a Digital Audio Tape of a Sumatran rainforest recorded by Sue Western, as an inspiration for the show's premise.
 The inspiration to use "forest" in the title came from Rhian Roberts's childhood stomping grounds, and the full title is a reference to the 404 Not Found error—the protagonist is literally searching for the forest and is unable to find it.